limwualice/learningmachinelearning/index.md

 ---
-title: Welcome to my blog
+title: Decision trees
 ---

-I want to learn about decision trees!
+I used DataTalksClub for most of my notes.
+I hope you find this useful!